19hours/sg-statutes/Acts/Child Development Co-Savings Act.md

 (4) Where a female employee absents herself from work during the whole or part of the benefit period for her confinement —

-(a) in respect of her first or second confinement, the payment she is entitled to receive from her employer is an amount that —
+(a) if her confinement is her first or second specified event, the payment she is entitled to receive from her employer is an amount that —

 (i) does not exceed $10,000 for any of the following periods of absence: